laerciom1/Splitz/README.md

 I made it with the best experience for me in mind, I'll add some gifs here in the future (:

 ### Next steps:
-- [ ] Category Editor - Delete/Edit/Reorder Category
+- [ ] Expenses List - Option to add payment
 - [ ] Expenses Export - Integration with GSheets - select export sheet
 - [ ] Integration with SettleUp